daquinoaldo/https-localhost/README.md

 ### Briefly:
 - modification and redistribution allowed for both private and **commercial use**
-- you must **grant patent rigth to the owner and to all the contributors**
+- you must **grant patent right to the owner and to all the contributors**
 - you must **keep it open source** and distribute under the **same license**
 - changes must be documented
 - include a limitation of liability and it **does not provide any warranty**